 Things to be cautious about…

-You can freely download any of these filings very easily, and find lots of information on a company, its directors, and its financial position.
+You can freely download any of these filings very easily, and find lots of information on a company, its directors, and its financial performance.
 But this data is all stored within PDFs saved as images, which makes sifting through them pretty difficult.
 Unfortunately, you won’t be able to “Ctrl-F” your way to the exact phrase or figure you’re looking for, and may have to dig around for quite some time.

 On top of this, filings don’t have a standard template.
 Each one will look different, and even the same filings will look different between companies, or between different accounting periods for the same company.
 That makes it incredibly taxing to scan through documents and compare them side by side.